riyaa-1099/Playo_clone/README.md

 <li>The /requesttojoin/:id route expects a POST request with the id of an Event document in the URL parameter and the userId of the user in the request body.
 It adds the userId to the pendingRequests array of the Event document if the user has not already joined or requested to join the event.
 </br>
 </br>
 <li>The /approve-request/:eventId/:requestId route expects a POST request with the eventId and requestId of an Event document and a pending request, respectively, in the URL parameters, as well as the userId of the user approving the request in the request body.
-It adds the requestId to the acceptedRequests array of the Event document and removes it from the pendingRequests array.
+It adds the requestId to the acceptedRequests array of the Event document and removes it from the pendingRequests array, and the user created the event can perform this operation.
 </br>
 </br>
 <li>The /pendingrequests/:id route expects a GET request with the id of an Event document in the URL parameter and the userId of the user in the request body.
-It returns the pending requests for the Event document.
+It returns all the pending requests for the Event document.
 </br>
 </br>
 <li> /event/cancel/:eventId route expects a PUT request with id of an Event document in the URL parameter and the userId of the user in the request body.
 It checks the request in both pending and accepted arrays and delete from there.